tymyrddin/blue/source/docs/org/index.rst

 for the city's merchant guilds.

 They host critical systems for the Patrician's Office, the Royal Bank of Ankh-Morpork, and merchant guilds across the Circle Sea.
-All infrastructure runs on Hetzner Cloud in Finland (fsn1-dc14, fsn1-dc16).
+All infrastructure runs on Hetzner Cloud in Finland.
 Everything is European or open source.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: This chronicles their technical journey building security.

    startup/index